oberoncompiler/foc/README.md

 `Host/Mod/Files.Mod` (not in the `BlackBox` directory).
 These pairs of files can easily diverge when new versions of the BBCP are released, so they will have to be replaced with new versions and edited accordingly.
-These changes, however, are minimal and boil down to removing chunks of code and changing some lines of the code.